What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 Glossy boxes often show scratches or fingerprints.
 A scratch-resistant coating protects the surface, keeping it smooth and flawless, even in crowded retail bins or during shipping.
 It preserves the look of luxury and gives customers confidence that the product inside is well cared for.

 Finishes are what you see and feel after coating, the visual and tactile touchpoints that make your packaging unique.
 Their role is obvious in both the visual appeal and the user experience of your makeup product.
-With these finishes, a brand can convey its brand identity, improve tactile feel, and enhance products’ aesthetics.
+With the right cosmetic packaging finishing, a brand can convey its brand identity, improve tactile feel, and enhance products’ aesthetics.

 Let’s break down the most popular ones.